Colocation VS Managed Hosting: What Is Right for Your Business?

 With support available 24/7, experts can client-tailor IT strategies and infrastructure architecture with the end goal of developing solutions that scale appropriately to the unique business and technical needs of a specific client.

-Whether you want to be in the driver’s seat and reap the flexibility benefits of colocation, or be safe in the knowledge you are entirely supported by managed hosting, Luminet offer both solutions.
+If you wish to be in the driver’s seat and reap the flexibility benefits of colocation, Luminet can support your requirements.